 Located within the West Maui Mountains, Iao Valley State Park is a great place to stop and enjoy the magnificent views of the towering mountain range.
 The park is home to one of Maui’s most notable landmarks, the Iao Needle, a 1,200-foot tall rock formation.
 You can see this marvel on a hike along the Iao Needle Lookout Trail.

 Iao Valley State Park is located in Central Maui, just 20 minutes from the Kahului Airport.
 A well-paved path leads you from the decent-sized parking lot to the Iao Needle lookout.
-The trail is an easy hike and takes less than 15 minutes to get to the endpoint.
+The trail is easy and takes less than 15 minutes to get to the endpoint.

 The park is in a lush rainforest full of tropical flora and fauna; it’s the perfect place to spend the day with the whole family.
 Due to the area’s high amount of rain and cloud cover, it’s best to visit in the early hours of a very clear day to view the Iao Needle.